Samsung, LG sued over U.S. employee recruiting policies

-SAN FRANCISCO Samsung Electronics Co Ltd and LG Electronics were accused of agreeing to avoid poaching each other's U.S. employees, according to a U.S. civil lawsuit filed last week, in what has become a familiar allegation in Silicon Valley.
+SAN FRANCISCO Samsung Electronics Co Ltd (005930.KS) and LG Electronics (066570.KS) were accused of agreeing to avoid poaching each other's U.S. employees, according to a U.S. civil lawsuit filed last week, in what has become a familiar allegation in Silicon Valley.

 The proposed class action, filed in a Northern California federal court by an LG sales manager, accuses Samsung and LG of antitrust violations and driving down employee wages.
-The case is similar to one against Apple Inc, Google and other tech companies which settled last year for $415 million.
+The case is similar to one against Apple Inc (AAPL.O), Google (GOOGL.O) and other tech companies which settled last year for $415 million.

 Representatives for Samsung and LG could not immediately be reached for comment on Monday.